Skip to content

 SOW Benefits

 SOW contracts are growing in popularity because they allow hirers of indirect workforce resources to pay for results, rather than hours worked.
 It means that departmental managers, with work to be performed, can look to hire specific skills for each competency or activity stream of projects they need to complete.
-Use of contingent workers and ‘the gig economy’ means that companies can get their work done faster, with no employment risks.
+The use of contingent worker and the gig economy means that companies can get their work done faster, with no employment risks.
 SOW turns requirements for workers into ‘jobs to be done’ that can be contracted out by purchasing departments.

 Popularity